rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+10/03/2014 - Tharman

+	- Removed 'message_photo' from setup_database.
+	- Added two new posts to test_data.

 08/03/2014 - Rodger

 	- Developed the SQL query for creating a thread between two users if there are no existing conversations, or continues on an existing thread.